 There were many priceless faces in the crowd and I wished I were a better photographer so I could capture their expressions and character.
 I’ll be here for 10 more days so I bought fresh fruit and vegetables – great bargains!
 After taking the goodies back to my apartment I sampled a tomato that was so good – I went back to buy more!

 The water in the harbor was such a beautiful blue!
 I took photos of some of the boats anchored along the boardwalk.
-At about 4 pm everything became quiet as the crowd thinned out and headed home.
+Then, at about 4 pm everything became quiet as the crowd thinned out and headed home.